 Interview: Plastic that doesn’t end up in our oceans

 Sustainability in developing plastic profiles is not an end in itself – it needs to be economically viable.
-To ensure this viability for our customers, development engineers like Dirk Moses are continually working on new solutions to balance technical requirements with sustainability.
+To ensure this viability for our customers, development engineers like Dirk Moses are continually working on new plastic solutions to balance technical requirements with sustainability.

 In this interview, he offers an insight into his work and the importance of sustainability.